 I direct Oregon Cartoon Institute, a 501c3 non profit, which uses new media, archival film, research, networking, and cross disciplinary discussion to explore Oregon film, animation, and print cartooning history.

-Our larger public history/arts education events:
+Public history/arts education events:

 2006 The Portland That Was

 2011 Mel Blanc Project